 My sons enjoy simple building with blocks, with tracks, with Legos, with beans, with marshmallows, with straws, with rocks, with sticks…you name it, they like to build with it.
-That includes this super easy to make a DIY pulley.

 How to Make a Pulley – An Easy Science Activity for Kids